StrickTechnologies/Strick.PlusCon/docs/grid.md

 A `Grid` consists of rows and columns of data that is displayed in a tabular format.
 Each Column is sized automatically to fit its widest content.
 In addition to the rows and columns, grids can also have a `Title`, `Subtitle` and `Footer`.
-The titles are shown above the rows/columns, the footer is beneath beneath the rows/columns.
+The titles are shown above the rows/columns, the footer is beneath the rows/columns.

 The appearance and layout of the grid's columns, rows, and cells can be customized through the use of properties available at the various levels.
 The styling for the titles and footer can also be customized.

 ## `Grid` Class